sansanju5413/python-zero-to-ml/README.md

 # 🚀 Python Zero to ML

-Documenting my journey from **Python beginner** to **Machine Learning Engineer**.
+Documenting my journey from **Python Beginner → Machine Learning Engineer**.

-I’m building strong fundamentals in Python, then moving into Data Science, ML, and real-world projects — especially combining ML with EV technology ⚡🚗.
+I am building strong Python fundamentals first, then moving into Data Science and ML — with a long-term goal of combining **Machine Learning + EV Technology ⚡🚗**.

 ---